DanielleDaly/milestone-project-4/README.md

 - For each recipe in this section the user can view an image of the recipe, the recipe title, the cooking time, how many people the recipe will serve and a short description of the recipe.
 - Each recipe on the home page contains a "READ MORE" buttton which will bring the user to the full recipe page.

-### As a user I want to be able to view full recipes, so that I can find out more details about a particular recipe
+### As a user I want to be able to view full recipe details, so that I can find out more about a particular recipe
 - Full recipes can be accessed by clicking on the "Recipes" link in the Navigation Bar, and clicking on a recipe.
 - They can also be accessed by clicking on the "READ MORE" button on an individual recipe on the homepage.
 - Users can click on a recipe on the "All Recipes" page to view full recipe details and instructions.